leon28e/SEO_brief/on-page-seo.md

-# On-Page SEO Checklist
+# On-Page & Technical SEO Checklist

+Canonical SEO reference for this project.
+It covers two layers:

+- **On-page SEO** — the content and markup of each individual page (everything from HEAD/METADATA down to LONG-FORM CONTENT below).
+- **Technical SEO** — site-wide health: how the site is built, crawled, rendered and how fast it loads (the `TECHNICAL SEO` section near the bottom).

-Canonical on-page SEO reference for this project.
-Every blog post, service page, and static page must satisfy every applicable item below.
+Every blog post, service page, and static page must satisfy every applicable **on-page** item.
+Every build must satisfy the **TECHNICAL SEO** section.

-**Every page-generation skill (`write-blog-post.md`, `write-service-page.md`, etc.) must read this file first.
+**Every page-generation skill (e.g. the `/blog` and `/service` skills) must read this file first.
 Every page shipped must pass every applicable item.**

 ---